gawertm/dsti-devops-project/README.md

 - Kubernetes Secrets used for Service Principal and Postgres Password
 - Additional Azure Kubernetes GitHub Action Modules used (https://github.com/Azure/k8s-create-secret,https://github.com/Azure/k8s-deploy, https://github.com/Azure/k8s-set-context)
 - Pipeline Resiliency for any tasks was added e.g. by doing --dry-run -o yaml and pipe this to kubectl apply STDIN.
 This prevents the pipeline to break if artifacts already exist
+- Installed cert-manager using Helm and made the application available udner my own domain